Admiral-Instruments/SquidStatAPI/instructions.md

 | ``deviceSettings``   assign instrument serial name and channel <br> ``notifier`` assign notifier for manual experiment   | • Nothing  |

-This funcation is help to create the funcation experiment.
+This function is help to create the function experiment.
 It will take two argument.
-Pointer of [AisDeviceSetting](#class-definition-aisdevicesetting) is help to specify the instrument name and Channel number.
-Pointer of [AisSquidstatNotifier](#class-definition-aissquidstatnotifier) is help to call back method for manual experiment.
+Pointer of AisDeviceSetting is help to specify the instrument name and Channel number.
+Pointer of [**AisSquidstatNotifier**](#class-definition-aissquidstatnotifier) is help to call back method for manual experiment.

 #### setManualExperimentinfo